Buuntu/fastapi-react/CONTRIBUTING.md

 breaking change in production and don't want to expose half finished functionality to users, you can use [feature flags](https://www.martinfowler.com/articles/feature-toggles.html) to work on this incrementally.
 A big PR is much less likely to be approved

+## Linting

+Please run Black code formatter on the backend code and Prettier on the frontend code.
+Take a look at [the Github action](.github/workflows/config.yml) for an example of this.

 ## Where to Start